Cognigy/Documentation/docs/en/docs/ai/nodes/service/mongo-db.md

 ## Description
 <div class="divider"></div>

-The MongoDB nodes lets you execute a range of operations on your MongoDB.
+The MongoDB Nodes let you execute a range of operations on your MongoDB.

 ## Nodes
 <div class="divider"></div>